A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Problem Formulation

+Incorporating the option of indecision facilitates the development of a decision rule that can control the FSRs at a user-specified level.
+However, attaining this objective is challenging within the conventional classification framework, which requires definitive decisions for every individual.
+As demonstrated in \cite{MeiRic06} and \cite{CaiSun17}, if the minimum condition on the classification boundary is not satisfied, it becomes impossible to simultaneously control both $\mbox{FSR}^1$ and $\mbox{FSR}^2$ at low levels.

-The FSR is a general concept for selective inference that encompasses important special cases such as the standard misclassification rate, the false discovery rate (FDR; \citealp{BenHoc95}) and beyond.
-If we set both the state space and action space to be $\{1, 2\}$, so there are no indecisions, then the FSR defined by \eqref{FSR-12} reduces to the (standard) misclassification rate $m^{-1}\mathbb E\left\{\sum_{j=1}^m(\hat Y_{n+j}\neq Y_{n+j})\right\}$.
-To see the connection to the FDR, consider a multiple testing problem with
+The FSR is a general concept for selective inference that encompasses important special cases such as the misclassification rate, the false discovery rate (FDR, \citealp{BenHoc95}), among others.
+When both the state space and the action space are set to $\{1, 2\}$, thereby eliminating the possibility of indecision, then the FSR defined in \eqref{FSR-12} simplifies to the misclassification rate $ \frac{1}{m}\mathbb E\left\{\sum_{j \in \mathcal{D}^{test}} (\hat Y_{j} \neq Y_{j})\right\}. $ The connection between our FSR framework, one-class classification, and the FDR is discussed in detail in Section \ref{RQP:sec} of the Appendix.